SirLouen/testing-rebase/README.md

 # testing-rebase
-This repo is meant to test rebasing
+This repo is not meant to test rebasing